Skip to main content

 For You and Women Like You

-All women, regardless of income, lifestyle, and family status, are at risk for breast and cervical cancer.
+All women, regardless of income, lifestyle, and family status, are at risk for female cancers.
 So SFCHC accepts most insurance plans and offers services on a sliding fee scale based on household size and income.
 It’s another way we help you be as capable managing your health as you are doing everything else.

 Call us today to make an appointment at (818) 963-5690.